alsash110/comm-2216-obs/docs/standard_input/standard_io.md

 ## File Descriptor

-A _File Descriptor_ is non negative a number used to represent stdin, stdout, and stderr associated with open files.
+A _File Descriptor_ is non-negative a number used to represent stdin, stdout, and stderr associated with open files.
 This is how the operating system identifies and keeps track of inputs and outputs to files.

 This guide does not go in to further details on this topic but shows you the base concept.